Norman I. Badler, PhD

 Director, Office for Science and Society, McGill University

-Joe Schwarcz is Director of McGill University’s “Office for Science & Society.”
-He is well-known for his informative and entertaining public lectures on topics ranging from the chemistry of love, to the science of aging.
-Schwarcz has received numerous awards for teaching chemistry and for interpreting science for the public, and is the only non-American ever to win the American Chemical Society’s prestigious Grady-Stack Award for demystifying chemistry.
-He hosts "The Dr. Joe Show" on Montreal's CJAD and has appeared hundreds of times on The Discovery Channel, CTV, CBC, TV Ontario and Global Television.
+Joe Schwarcz is director of McGill University’s “Office for Science & Society.”
+He is well-known for his informative and entertaining public lectures on topics ranging from the chemistry of love to the science of aging.
+Schwarcz has received numerous awards for teaching chemistry and for interpreting science for the public, and the Canada native is the only non-American ever to win the American Chemical Society’s prestigious Grady-Stack Award for demystifying chemistry.
+He hosts "The Dr. Joe Show" on Montreal's CJAD, and has appeared hundreds of times on The Discovery Channel, CTV, CBC, TV Ontario and Global Television.

-Schwarcz also writes a newspaper column entitled “The Right Chemistry,” and has authored twelve books including his latest, “The Right Chemistry,” all of which have made it on to the best seller list.
+Schwarcz also writes a newspaper column entitled “The Right Chemistry,” and has authored 12 books (his latest is the “The Right Chemistry”), all of which have made it on to the best seller list.
 Further, he is an amateur magician, and often spices up his presentations with a little magic.

 Monday, June 22